 If the calendar is kind, you might be in store for some Cleveland Drag magnificence.
-Glam Gore, featuring Anhedonia Delight, is held at the Grog Shop every last Thursday.
+Glam Gore, featuring Anhedonia Delight, is held at the Grog Shop on Fridays once a month.

 “Cleveland’s sweetest little bar” is the carnival-themed Funhouse in Lakewood.
 “It's where we usually unwind after a show, or we just happen to show up randomly in the middle of the week.”

-Head to Blackbird Bakery in Lakewood, where they specialize in rustic European pastries and artisan breads, all made by hand from scratch.
+Head to Blackbird Baking Company in Lakewood, where they specialize in rustic European pastries and artisan breads, all made by hand from scratch.